solidi/writing/29-what-is-a-principal-engineer-anyway.md

 **Are monitoring the developer experience.** Principal engineers review and give recommendations on how to remove friction from the engineering toolset.
 They improve the delivery of software and help [onboard engineers](https://dev.to/solidi/be-amazing-in-your-new-engineering-role-1klc) effectively.

-**They help in design decisions.** Sometimes, if there is a conflict between engineers in agreeing on a design decision, principal engineers step in to help the team conclude.
-One of the ways is to show genuinely the pros and cons of every approach and how every approach can help in scaling the product in the long term.
+**They help in design decisions.** Sometimes, if there is a conflict between engineers on a design decision, principal engineers step in to help the team conclude.
+They discuss the pros and cons of every approach and make a decision that best scales the product.

 **Embody inclusive leadership.** While their technical contribution is impactful to many teams, they also lead by example.
-They communicate well, show the way, clarify the mission, and always have a can-do attitude by including others.
+They communicate well, show the way, clarify the mission, and have a can-do attitude by including others.

-**Are force multipliers without human directs.** While they do not have direct reporting lines, they influence [software engineers](https://dev.to/solidi/what-is-a-software-engineer-anyway-3fb2) throughout the organization.
-Through their stewardship, they help find the maximum potential of the engineers.
+**Are force multipliers without human directs.** While they do not have reporting lines, they influence [software engineers](https://dev.to/solidi/what-is-a-software-engineer-anyway-3fb2) throughout the organization.
+They help find the maximum potential of the engineers.

 **Even without designation, they accomplish the incredible.** Their attention to detail is indisputable.
 They achieve novel innovation to common problems.
 Sometimes they innovate and advance at the craft.
 They deliver great things by growing technology, and people, even without the acknowledgment.